Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Even if you stumble and fall down, it doesn't mean you've chosen the wrong path."
+> "Be truthful about your emotions, and use your mind and emotions in your favor, not against yourself."
-> — **Zen Proverb**
+> — **Robert Kiyosaki**

 ---